NIAENGD/ReimagineDoomscrolling/README.md

 desired ChatGPT model manually within the ChatGPT tab—the extension simply sends your prompts to whatever model is active.
 Use the new **Open tabs** button to launch focused YouTube and ChatGPT popup windows.
+They now open side by side so you can monitor both at once.
 Once they load, click **Start** to begin processing.
 The extension no longer blocks you if login cookies are missing.
 When finished it automatically closes the popups.

 ## Development status